PaperMC/Starlight/TECHNICAL_DETAILS.md

 even queueing the position.
 For example, for lighting a desert (just flat terrain, mostly) I noticed the queued levels to propagate were only about ~300, whereas on the Tuinity implementation they could be ~2000 or more.
-There was real benchmarking decisions behind making these changes.
+There were real benchmarking decisions behind making these changes.
 Tux did some async profiling for me, and showed me these results:

 ![Profiling Results 1](https://cdn.discordapp.com/attachments/712294045312876586/772876777189802014/Screenshot_from_2020-11-02_12-35-57.png)